 - Add in the flour and baking powder.

-- Split the batter in half into 2 separate bowls and stir in 1 Tbsp of matcha to one batter, and stir 1 Tbsp of hojicha powder to the other batter.
+- Split the batter in half into 2 separate bowls and stir in 1 tablespoon of matcha to one batter, and stir 1 tablespoon of hojicha powder to the other batter.

 - Carefully transfer each batter into a separate squeeze bottle/Ziploc bag.